o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 ## Disable prefab overrides

 Prefab overrides are a new feature.
-It is possible that you may encounter blocking issues that slow down your workflow.
-You can follow the recommendations below.
+You may encounter issues that slow down or even block your workflow.
+You can follow the recommendations below to disable the feature in your project.

 First, we recommend that you disable the prefab overrides feature in the Inspector, which should roll back to how it already worked in the 23.05 release.
 1. Open the **Console Variables (CVar)** editor in **Tool**.